leafbeetle/meta_pipeline/notebooks/pipeline.md

 ## Import sequences in QIIME2
 Make a manifest file named `manifest.tsv` using the SampleID of the metadata file and save it in the working directory `WORKDIR`.
-It should be a TSV (tab separated values) file with three columns: sample ID, path to forward reads, path to reverse reads.
+It should be a TSV (tab separated values) file with 2/3 columns, the first for the sample IDs and the other(s) for the path(s) to the corresponding fastq file(s).
 Like these examples.

 - paired-end reads (e.g., Illumina)